eddieantonio/blog/_posts/2015-12-18-authoring-manpages-in-markdown-with-pandoc.md

 Building with a Makefile
 ========================

-However, I often create man pages in conjunction with a simple `make` build system.
+I often create man pages in conjunction with a simple `make` build system.
 The following is a file you can copy paste or `include` into your Makefile to make it convert any Markdown-formatted man page into appropriate troff output.